BEST TRICEPS PUSHDOWN VARIATION

 USE LESS WEIGHT TO ISOLATE

-You’ll get more size benefit by using less weight and a modified underhand grip.
+You’ll get more size benefit by using lighter weight and a modified underhand grip.

-The reason why you can’t do as much weight is because the overhand version of the triceps pushdown motion recruits a lot of other muscles: the chest, the shoulders, and even the abs.
+The reason why you can’t do as much weight is because the overhand version of the triceps pushdown motion recruits a lot of other muscles: the chest muscles, the shoulders, and even the abdominal muscles.

-Getting isolation by removing other muscles is key if you want to hypertrophy the triceps.
+Performing tricep isolation exercises by removing other muscles is key if you want to hypertrophy the triceps.

 To introduce a new stress, try an underhand grip and you’ll see what you’re missing by doing an overhand-dominant Triceps Pushdown down only.